Xbox One X PC Build: Can you do it for $500?

 - Retailers chosen with shipping costs in mind—and the assumption most people have an Amazon Prime account.

-- Cheap AM3+ motherboards like the ASRock 970 Pro R2.0 lack on-board Wi-Fi, so if you want wireless connectivity, prepare to shell out for either a Wi-Fi adapter or a better motherboard.
+- Cheap motherboards like the Gigabyte GA-970A-DS3P FX lack on-board Wi-Fi, so if you want wireless connectivity, prepare to shell out for either a Wi-Fi adapter or a better motherboard.

-- The price for this ASRock motherboard is after a $20 mail-in rebate.

-- See the Build Summary section for notes on availability.
+- See the Build Summary section for notes on cost.

-- This price is after $20 mail-in rebate.
+- This price is after a $3 coupon discount plus a $15 mail-in rebate.

 Build breakdown